sujithktkm/Test-Milestone/README.md

 Breaking down the configurations made for each of the tasks,

 #####Task 1 : The ability to run unit tests, measure coverage, and report the results.
-For this task, we made use of [Cobertura].
+For this task, we made use of [Cobertura] to measure coverage.
 This plugin helps in measuring code coverage using different metrics like classes, packages, lines, conditions, files and methods.

 To use this plugin,
 - We installed it using the manage plugins tab in Jenkins Configurations Dashboard.